 Read our Privacy Statement here.

-The ninth EASTBIO Annual Symposium, on the Societal Impact of Bioscience Research, will be held in the University of St Andrews (11-12 June 2020).
-Our reps, representing second- and first-year students, will help devise a programme of talks and activities around the focus on societal impact of research.
+The ninth EASTBIO Annual Symposium, on the Societal Impact of Bioscience Research, was to be held in the University of St Andrews (11-12 June 2020).
+Our reps, representing second- and first-year students, helped devise a programme of talks and activities around the focus on societal impact of research.

 EASTBIO group photo at the eighth EASTBIO Symposium - Dundee, Dalhousie Building, 13 June 2019